-Austin-Travis County is in Stage 3
+Austin-Travis County is currently in Stage 2

 Austin Public Health (APH) has published a color-coded chart to help residents of Austin-Travis County understand the stages of risk and provide recommendations on what people should do to stay safe during the COVID-19 pandemic.

-View a color chart of risk-based guidelines in PDF format in the following languages:
+View a color chart of risk-based guidelines:

 The new risk-based guidelines set out five distinct stages of risk, from the lowest threat, Stage 1, through the most serious, Stage 5, along with recommended behaviors for each stage.